aj47/clickolas-cage/README.md

 1. Check if your `Node.js` version is >= **14**.
 2. Run `npm install` to install the dependencies.
-3. replace your openai api key in `.env.template` and rename the file  to `.env`
+3. replace your GEMINI api key in `.env.template` and rename the file  to `.env`
 <!-- 3. you need to either be running a local model on `http://localhost:1234` or change the openAI config in `src/utils.js` -->

 ## Developing